 Melly, Mrs Ho and Me was first published by Penguin in South Africa in September 2010.
-It was published in the UK by Hot Key Publishers as A Month with April-May in 2013 and the South African edition was republished by The EISH-Team in 2015.
+It was published in the UK by Hot Key Publishers as A Month with April-May in 2013.

 I devoured it in one sitting but the book passed the acid test when my teenage daughter enjoyed it too, seduced initially by Bulbring’s wit and humour but compelled to keep reading even as the story got darker by the sheer excellence of the writing – Library Thing